royg-9595/Scraping-using-Selenium/README.md

 3. Download chrome web browser if you dont have.
 4. Download chrome drivers from the following link:- https://chromedriver.chromium.org/downloads
 5. Thats enough you are good to go!

+Note:-

+During the execution, chrome will pop up automatically.
+Don't worry it's a part of program.
+It will run throughout the program.
+We can modify the code by not using the chrome to run on desktop too.
+So that we can save time by excluding css and unnecessary stuff.